Fugu: Japan

 Strict fishing regulations are now in place to protect fugu populations from depletion.
 Most fugu is now harvested in the spring during the spawning season and then farmed in floating cages in the Pacific Ocean.
 The largest wholesale fugu market in Japan is in Shimonoseki.

 Fugu prices rise in autumn and peak in winter, the best season, because they fatten to survive the cold.
 Live fish arrive at a restaurant, surviving in a large tank, usually prominently displayed.
 Prepared fugu is also often available in grocery stores, which must display official license documents.
 Whole fish may not be sold to the general public.

 Since 1958, fugu chefs must earn a license to prepare and sell fugu to the public.
 This involves a two- or three-year apprenticeship.
-The licensing examination process consists of a written test, a fish-identification test, and a practical test, preparing and eating the fish.
+The licensing examination process consists of a written test, a fish-identification test, practical test, and to prepare the fish.
 Only about 35 percent of the applicants pass.
 Small miscalculations result in failure or, in rare cases, death.
 Consumers believe that this training process makes it safer to eat fugu in restaurants or markets.
 Non-poisonous fugu can be produced by keeping the fish away from the bacteria that makes them poisonous.

 Since October 2012, restaurants in Japan have been permitted to sell fugu that has been prepared and packaged by a licensed practitioner elsewhere.

 The Saga Prefecture in Japan has petitioned the Food Safety Commission of Japan three times to reconsider its ban on fugu liver, stating that its farmed fugu is non-toxic.
 The FSCJ has rejected the proposals thrice due to "data insufficient to prove safety".
 NYT reported in 2008 that there is a well-known underground fugu-kimo scene in another Japanese town, Usuki, Ōita.

 Korea

 Fugu bones have been found in Gimhae and at other archeological sites in coastal villages.
 During the Goryeo and Joseon dynasties, fugu was widely consumed.
 The penal law specified prison for the cooks of fugu if a customer died, although standardised qualifications for fugu cooking did not exist.

 After 1948, the Government of Korea restricted the cooking of fugu, and qualifications for who can cook fugu were established.
-Fugu Chefs must be qualified if they are hired by a restaurant or open their own.
+Fugu chefs must be qualified if they are hired by a restaurant or open their own.

-The qualification requires both a written and a practical test.
+The qualification exam contains both a written and a practical test.
 The written portion covers the Fugu's poison, hygiene, basic food safety, and of Korean cuisine.
-The practical test allows Chefs fifty-six minutes to remove the poisonous parts of fugu and prepare raw fish, bulgogi, and soup.
+The practical test allows chefs fifty-six minutes to remove the poisonous parts of fugu and prepare raw fish, bulgogi, and soup.
 The qualifying score is 60 out of 100.